Former “Ombudsman” loses the right to use respected title

 The Retail Ombudsman resigns from the Ombudsman Association

 TRO has resigned from the Ombudsman Association (OA), its trade body, for reasons that remain unclear.
 The resignation means that it is no longer allowed to use the “Ombudsman” title.
-The company is in the process of dropping the title during the course of this week and will now operate as a provider of alternative dispute resolution (ADR) services, outside of the ombudsman system.
+The company is in the process of dropping the title during the course of this week.
+It will now operate as a provider of alternative dispute resolution (ADR) services, outside of the ombudsman system.

 Companies House rules on using the “Ombudsman” title